Premier League CEO says Black Lives Matter a moral cause, not a political one

-When the league restarted this month after a three-month stoppage due to the coronavirus pandemic, all players had "Black Lives Matter" on their shirts instead of their names in the opening round of games and they have continued to take a knee before kick-off in support of BLM.
+When the league restarted earlier in June after a three-month stoppage due to the Covid-19 pandemic, all players had "Black Lives Matter" on their shirts instead of their names and they have continued to take a knee before kick-off in support of BLM.

 He highlighted previous cases of politics in English football such as when Arsenal distanced themselves from Mesut Ozil's support for the Uighur Muslim population in China and when the league fined Manchester City manager Pep Guardiola for wearing a yellow ribbon in support of Catalan independence campaigners.